Advisor: Professor Chimène Keitner

-For students who are interested in a career in international law, completing the international and comparative law concentration will help to distinguish them from other job applicants and will give them a broad knowledge of the subject area.
-The international and comparative law concentration allows students the flexibility of taking courses either in international trade and business, public international law and human rights, or comparative law.
-Many students in the concentration choose to go abroad on one of the school’s foreign exchange programs.
+For students who are interested in a career involving international law, foreign law, or transactions and activities that cross borders, completing the international and comparative law concentration will help to distinguish them from other job applicants and give them the confidence and skills to practice in a global setting.
+The international and comparative law concentration allows students the flexibility of taking courses in international trade and business, public international law and human rights, and foreign legal systems.
+Many students in the concentration choose to go abroad on one of the school’s exchange programs.

 University of California Hastings College of the Law in San Francisco is redefining legal education through our experiential, interdisciplinary, and international approach to the law.
 We integrate rigorous academics with hands-on practice, preparing our graduates to tackle the legal challenges—and leverage the opportunities—of the 21st century.